API reference

 Using the URN pattern

-Typically, a fulfillmenttools entity is referenced by its id, a unique identifier generated by the platform upon creation which is immutable.
+Typically, a fulfillmenttools entity is referenced by its id, a unique identifier that's automatically generated upon creation which is immutable.
 In addition, a tenant-specific identifier, such as tenantFacilityId, can be specified when an entity is created:

 The platform id can be used to retrieve the entity via the API.
 For example, to fetch a facility entity: